-High in protein and fiber Quinoa Idli.
-Pillow-y soft savory cakes made with a combination of quinoa and lentils, and with no rice added.
-Serve this quinoa idli with some sambar and coconut chutney for a complete power-packed, healthy meal.
-This recipe is gluten-free and vegan.
+Enjoy this quinoa idli with some sambar and coconut chutney for a complete power-packed, healthy meal.
+This recipe is naturally vegan and gluten-free.

-Idli is served in Indian restaurants around the globe and is much loved by all ages.
 I grew up eating idli, my mom used to make it quite often.
 The batter consists of basic rice and lentils, soaked overnight.
 The next day rice and lentils were ground to a smooth consistency batter.
-Now, the batter was ready to be fermented.
-It took good 8-10 hours to ferment the batter.
+Then, the batter was ready to be fermented.
+It took a good 8-10 hours to ferment the batter.
 And finally, steam the idli.
 And there we had pillowy, soft idli, which I could eat any time of the day.

 There are several variations of idli.
 Traditionally, idli is made with fermented batter, made with rice, and black gram lentil (urad dal).
 Rava idli is made by replacing rice with semolina (sooji).

-Today, I am sharing Quinoa idli, made with a combination of quinoa and lentils, and with no rice added.
-This quinoa idli is light, healthy, fiber, and protein-rich.
+This quinoa idli is light, fiber, and protein-rich.
 Quinoa idli can be enjoyed simply with some coconut chutney or with some sambar and coconut chutney.
 Either way, this quinoa idli tastes amazing!!

 Pic Shown: Quinoa Idli, Udupi Sambar & Walnut Coconut Chutney

 The main difference between the traditional and the quinoa idli is the batter.
-Idli is traditionally made with rice and urad dal.
+Traditionally, idli is made with rice and urad dal.
 For quinoa idli, I replaced rice with 100% quinoa and used a combination of lentils.

 Idli takes the color of the grains used to make the idli batter.
 White rice yields white idli and quinoa yields pale yellow color idli.
 Quinoa and traditional idli, are equally soft and delicious.